ipfs/specs/src/http-gateways/trustless-gateway.md

 ### :dfn[entity-bytes] (request query parameter)

-Optional, `entity-bytes=from:to` with the default value `0:*`, only available for CAR requests.
+The optional `entity-bytes=from:to` parameter is available only for CAR requests.

-Serves as a trustless form of an HTTP Range Request.
+It implies `dag-scope=entity` and serves as a trustless equivalent of an HTTP Range Request.

-When the terminating entity at the end of the specified content path can be interpreted as a continuous array of bytes (such as a UnixFS file), returns only the minimal set of blocks required to verify the specified byte range of said entity.
+When the terminating entity at the end of the specified content path:

+- can be interpreted as a continuous array of bytes (such as a UnixFS file), a Gateway MUST return only the minimal set of blocks necessary to verify the specified byte range of that entity.

+- cannot be interpreted as a continuous array of bytes (such as a DAG-CBOR/JSON map or UnixFS directory), the parameter MUST be ignored, and the request is equivalent to `dag-scope=entity`.

-Allowed values for `from` and `to` are positive integers where `to` >= `from`, which limit the return blocks to needed to satisfy the range `[from,to]`:
+Allowed values for `from` and `to` follow a subset of section 14.1.2 from :cite[rfc9110], where they are defined as offset integers that limit the returned blocks to only those necessary to satisfy the range `[from,to]`:

 - `from` value gives the byte-offset of the first byte in a range.
-- `to` value gives the byte-offset of the last byte in the range; that is, the byte positions specified are inclusive.
-Byte offsets start at zero.
+- `to` value gives the byte-offset of the last byte in the range;

-If the entity at the end of the path cannot be interpreted as a continuous array of bytes (such as a DAG-CBOR/JSON map, or UnixFS directory), this parameter has no effect.
+  that is, the byte positions specified are inclusive.

 The following additional values are supported: